 Over in my other job of writing posts for Forex Magnates, I covered the increased importance of non-forex products being offered by brokers.
 While forex still composed the majority of trading among retail traders, non-forex products such as CFD that track prices in stocks, commodities, and equity indexes are becoming a much more important product.
 As a result, in the last two months, GAIN Capital, FXCM, and Saxo Bank have each mentioned the importance of having diverse product ranges to meet the needs of shifting client interest.

 While still not a household name among retail traders, bitcoin products are slowly popping up on trading screens of brokers.
-Being the best performing currency of 2013 has gone a long way in helping drive demand for tradable bitcoin products from traders.
+Being the of 2013 has gone a long way in helping drive demand for tradable bitcoin products from traders.
 As a result, more and more often brokers are receiving interest from their customers for bitcoin.

 Despite the client interest, integration among brokers has been slow, due to questions of feed reliability, headline risk involved with offering bitcoins, and limits of hedging.
 Aiming to take things into higher gear, , a new startup is launching a FREE open bitcoin feed for the MetaTrader 4 platform.
 For those unfamiliar with MetaTrader 4 (MT4), the platform is the most popular system being used by retail forex traders, with estimates of nearly 25% of global volumes processed on the platform.
 With the exception of Japan, where MT4 usage is still minimal due to a variety of reasons including the availability of reporting features to meet financial regulator requirements, as well as the lack of comprehensive Japanese language help files, MT4 is a staple offering of 90% of all retail forex brokers.
 As a result, small changes or additions to the platform can make a large difference in the industry.